7 Questions to Ask When Picking a Vet for a Spay or Neuter

 How long does the surgery take?

-A spay and neuter takes time and the duration of surgery varies depending on the size, status, and body condition of our pets.
+Spaying and neutering take time, and the duration of surgery varies depending on the size, health, and body condition of our pets.
 Asking how long the entire process will take helps owners feel more informed and confident about their wait time.